 We do not currently have, nor do we currently plan to develop, the infrastructure or capability internally to manufacture our clinical supplies for use in the conduct of our clinical trials, and we lack the resources and the capability to manufacture any of our product candidates, devices, or device components on a clinical or commercial scale.
 We currently rely on outside vendors to manufacture our clinical supplies of our product candidates and plan to continue relying on third parties to manufacture our product candidates, devices, or device components on a commercial scale, if approved.
-In particular, we rely upon single-sourced manufacturing with one CMO for our drug product.
+In particular, we rely upon single-sourced manufacturing with one CMO for manufacturing our product candidates, including drug substance and drug product.
+We also rely on single-sourced manufacturing for various elements of our combination products.